 Get ready for a one day horse show!

-- One-day shows are great!
+One-day shows and schooling shows are great!
 No need to stable overnight, good experience for your horse (and you), and often they save you some major dough.
-Spend some time planning in advance for the best results.
-Some things to think about and line up before the show:
+Spend some time planning for the best results at a one day horse show.

 Plan these things for a one day horse show:

-- Also, plan for traffic, parking troubles, a line at the show office, you get the idea.
+- Also, plan for traffic, parking troubles, and a line at the show office.

 You can find braiding tips here:

-- I highly encourage every horse owner on the planet to know if their horse loads or not.
+- I highly encourage every horse owner on the planet to know whether their horse loads.
 Show day is not the time to train this.
 So let’s assume your horse is a loading and trailering champ.
 A few thoughts on how to make his ride in the trailer safe and comfy:

 - Use leg protection, even for the shortest distances.
-I have seen a naked-legged horse deglove himself by slipping off the side of a ramp while unloading.
+I have seen a naked-legged horse deglove himself by slipping off a ramp while unloading.